yaseenkady/tree.pro/tree/4_circulatory/2_heart/3_myocardium/ischemic_heart_disease/angina/vasospastic_angina.md

 # .

-Due to coronary artery spasm.
+Angina from coronary artery spasm.

 # <